-As the weeks of this quarantine turn into months, I’ve been putting a lot of thought into how I can best support my clients through this trying time.
+As the weeks of this quarantine turn into months, and now months are turning into a year, I’ve been putting a lot of thought into how I can best support my clients through this trying time.
 I’ve been working hard on COVID-19 website banners, blog posts, and new shopping carts.
 But, in the back of my mind, there is one thing that I think all my clients need now more than ever.
 And that’s an email list.

 I often get a lot of pushback when I suggest a subscribe button for someone’s website and I completely understand why.
 I’m also a small business owner and the thought of sending a newsletter feels like one more thing I don’t want to add to my to-do list.
 After all, we all have blogs to write, social media to manage, phone calls to return.
 It can all feel very overwhelming.

 But as time goes on, it’s very apparent that the business environment we all enjoyed before the pandemic is not likely to return quickly.
 It’s going to be a very gradual process that will keep us distanced from our customers for weeks, perhaps months to come.
 We aren’t going to run into them at a social event, or see them for an in-office meeting.
 Email is a very personal way to reach out to your clients and let them know you are still providing services, you’ve adapted your offerings, or most importantly, you’re thinking about them.

 An email list is simply a collection of email addresses.
 They can also include first and last names, and you can even add birthdays, addresses, and phone information.
 But the heart of the list is the email address.

 Who should be on your mailing list?